 When you’re thinking about company goals and initiatives, it can be easy to forget that an organization’s number one asset is its people.
-A strong team lays the foundation for success — and for your team to be as good as possible, you need to have strong communications.
+A strong team lays the foundation for success, and for your team to be as good as possible, you need to have strong communications.

 The nine following principles help any team, big or small, work hard and achieve big goals:

 New employees need to be received warmly and quickly brought up to speed on your company, its culture, and the job expectations.
-Have a formal onboarding process that’s administered by HR or some other executive.
+Have a formal onboarding process administered by HR or some other executive.
 In addition, pair new employees with a mentor or colleague in the same job to help them learn the ropes and unspoken rules of the office.
-New employees don’t have a lot of time to learn, and are likely to make mistakes in the beginning purely due to lack of knowledge.
-The more time you spend nurturing them in the beginning, the better they will perform when they’re on their own.
+New employees don’t have a lot of time to learn and are likely to make mistakes in the beginning purely due to a lack of knowledge.
+The more time you spend nurturing them initially, the better they will perform when they’re on their own.

-Some of the best-run companies are those with casual communication methods and policies.
+Some of the best-run companies are those with simple communication methods and policies.
 Formal memos and emails can be effective, but they can also be stuffy.
-Consider quick team huddles instead, or one-on-one meetings.
-Treat employees with respect and professionalism, but also don’t be afraid to be more casual.
+Consider quick team huddles instead of one-on-one meetings.
+Treat employees with respect and professionalism, but don’t be afraid to be more casual.

-Get a communication app.
 Many organizations are now using an app as a primary channel for team communication.
-Everything is in one place, and can be easily reviewed by team members without having to hunt down emails.
-You can also invite people outside your company network when collaborating on certain projects.
-This gives you the benefits of instant messaging without having to give out cell phone numbers, and facilitates document and information sharing from different departments on one single platform.
+Everything is in one place and can be quickly reviewed by team members without hunting down emails.
+You can also invite people outside your company network when collaborating on specific projects.
+This gives you the benefits of instant messaging without giving out cell phone numbers and facilitates document and information sharing from different departments on one platform.

 You want to make sure everyone on the team is on the same page, but you don’t want to make your employees feel that they are being constantly watched and scrutinized.
-Meet with employees sparingly but consistently, and always have a clear agenda so you don’t waste time.
+Meet with employees sparingly but consistently, and always have a clear plan, so you don’t waste time.

 It’s good to have a dedicated team that you know will answer your emails late at night or on the weekends, but don’t take advantage of their dedication and get in the way of their personal lives.
 As the business leader, you might work nights and weekends frequently, but give employees their time off so they can be fresh when they’re on the clock.

 A little bit of recognition goes a long way toward employee satisfaction and retention rates.
-Of course, a team member doesn’t deserve a “gold star” just for doing their jobs, but when you see someone going above and beyond, be sure to thank them and recognize their efforts.
+Of course, a team member doesn’t deserve a “gold star” just for doing their job, but when you see someone going above and beyond, be sure to thank them and recognize their efforts.